Course Outline

 - History

-- Robert Koch made several significant discoveries with regard to the tuberculosis (TB) bacillus.
-Which statement is FALSE?
+- Robert Koch made several significant discoveries concerning the tuberculosis (TB) bacillus.
+Which statement is false?

 - Early Treatment